Secure Your Business. Try Electric For Free.

 Why Is It Important to Power Cycle Your Router & Modem?

-Knowing how to reboot your router is useful because it’s one of the simplest solutions that can solve a range of connection problems.
+Knowing how to reboot your WiFi router is useful because it’s one of the simplest solutions that can solve a range of connection problems.
 It doesn’t take much time and it might be the solution when you are experiencing no connection, slow connection, or other wireless issues.
 It does not matter what type of connection you have, whether it’s an old DSL modem or something more modern like cable, fiber, or a satellite modem.
 As long as a router is involved, it is important to know how to restart it.

 How to Power Cycle Your Router & Modem